PrathamArora20/Ultimate_Planner/README.md

 2) Easy to use
 3) More User Friendly
 4) Very customizable
+5) Number of tasks remaining is clearly shown above so that tracking progress can be easier
+6) Automatically saves to local storage , so refreshing page would not loose the progress
+7) Lists can be easily deleted
+8) The finished tasks can be removed by just one click of a button

 ### Heres a simple instruction Video on How to use the Ultimate Planner